-Periodically, I lay on my bed, with iPad suspended overhead, and let FB serve up a ridiculously long string of videos.
+Periodically, I lie on my bed, with iPad suspended overhead, and let FB serve up a ridiculously long string of videos.
 This happened to me a few days ago.
 (I try to avoid it because hours of my life whiz by without me noticing – that scares me.)

 But!
 On that particular day I saw a video about a pre-verbal autistic 8 year old named Cooper and his bad-ass mom.
 Mom was motivating Cooper to do something, I don’t remember what.
 She was going through her tried and true routine, all the time talking, conspiratorially in an undertone, about the tools she was using.
 The tools were: A check list and a timer.

-I got to see Mom, the tools, Cooper and his emotions.
-4 things and I resonated strongly with all of them.
+I got to see: Mom, the tools, Cooper and his emotions.
+4 things, and I resonated strongly with all of them.

 The first thing that grabbed my attention was Cooper and his series of emotions.
-His face and his whole body spoke volumes.
+His face and body spoke volumes.
 He moved toward the task with interest and away from the task with frustration.
 Sometimes he melted into overwhelm.
 I was right there with him.
 He gave face to the huge amorphous feelings constantly at play in my own mind/body.

 The difference between him and me was Cooper had a Mom monitoring and responding to his reactions regarding the task at hand.

 The dialogue/feelings in my mind as I watched this read as follows: